 The plumbing behind world's financial markets is creaking.
-Loudly.
+Loudly

 JPMorgan Chase & Co economists expect first-half contractions in growth across the globe.
 And this is as the U.S. response to the coronavirus is only getting started.

-(Graphic: Coronavirus hits financial markets -
+(GRAPHIC: Coronavirus hits financial markets -

 )